 We are not trying to bring EDI down, but we also don’t want to glorify APIs.
 APIs may have some similar challenges to EDI.
 Some of these are that onboarding and testing are time-consuming and mappings need to be also done, when changes occur to the systems and applications of the trading partner, the connection likely needs to be modified.
-Same applies when changes in the internal applications arise.
+The same applies when changes in internal applications arise.

 Still, API is ideal for B2B and A2A (you are communicating within the same firewall or in the same company or same landscape) communication.

 So, how do you bring a somewhat legacy technology (EDI) and a modern one (API) together?
 You will need to have an integration solution (often based on an integration platform) that can facilitate seamless data sharing between EDI and API.
 This way, you can unlock the most value from your data.

 EDI uses communication protocols, such as AS2, FTP, SFTP to deliver information, while APIs use more accessible and more real-time HTTP/S. While EDI technologies tend to be on-premise, APIs can also be (are always) cloud-based.

 Bridging the two world requires hybrid integration capabilities, meaning that you will be able to connect on-premise and cloud-based tools to enable improved data sharing.
 A solution that can connect EDI and API need to be ready to tackle the challenge of the variety of data formats.
 For example, EDI can work with EDIFACT, X12, RosettaNet, or proprietary format, while APIs are typically using JSON or XML (more modern data formats).
 An integration solution needs to be able to translate/harmonize the data format so that the system that receives the data gets it in a format that it can understand.